PPhat948/Brochure-Generator/README.md

 ## Overview

+## Overview

 The AI Brochure Generator is a Python application that automatically creates company brochures by scraping content from a company's landing page and using a Generative AI model (Google's Gemini via an OpenAI-compatible API) to synthesize the information.
 The application provides a user-friendly web interface built with Gradio, allowing users to input a company name, its landing page URL, and select the desired language (English or Thai) for the brochure.

+**Course Inspiration and Modifications:**

+This project is inspired by and builds upon concepts learned in the Udemy course **"LLM Engineering: Master AI, Large Language Models & Agents" by Ed Donner**.
+While the foundational idea of generating brochures using LLMs and web scraping comes from the course, this version incorporates several key modifications and custom features:

+* **AI Model Adaptation:** The primary AI model has been switched from OpenAI's GPT or Anthropic's Claude (as explored in the course) to **Google's Gemini model**, accessed via its OpenAI-compatible API endpoint.
+* **Thai Language Compatibility:** The application has been enhanced to support brochure generation in **Thai** language.
+* **Improved User Interface:** The Gradio UI has been refined for a more structured and user-friendly experience.

 ## Features